 Five Core IAPP Services

-1. Strategic planning process, including guidelines for assessing on-campus international partnership capacity and developing practical strategic plans for partnership activities in the focus country.
+1. Strategic planning process, including guidelines for assessing on-campus international partnership capacity and developing practical strategic plans for partnership activities in Brazil.

-2. Expert advice and guidance on developing or expanding a strategic plan for partnerships with institutions in the focus country by a member of the IAPP Advisory Board and IIE staff.
+2. Expert advice and guidance on developing or expanding a strategic plan for partnerships with Brazil by one of the members of the IAPP Brazil Advisory Group and IIE staff in the U.S. and Brazil.

-3. A study tour to the focus country that includes visits to select higher education institutions, U.S. embassy, EducationUSA centers, the Fulbright Commission, and other educational exchange organizations.
+3. A study tour to Brazil that will include visits to select higher education institutions, U.S. embassy, EducationUSA centers, the Fulbright Commission, and other educational exchange organizations.
 All in-country expenses for one representative from each institution will be covered as part of the program fees.
 Participants are responsible for covering their international airfare.
+The study tour will likely take place in April or May 2012.

-4. A series of training webinars, focused on topics such as implementing strategic partnerships, faculty engagement, developing a consolidated partnership strategy, and higher education in the focus country.
+4. A series of training webinars, focused on topics such as implementing strategic partnerships, faculty engagement, developing a consolidated India strategy, and higher education in Brazil.

-5. A suite of information resources on the higher education system in the focus country, and other related IIE publications and policy research reports.
+5. A suite of information resources on the higher education systems in Brazil, and IIE publications and policy research reports.

 For information about the International Academic Partnership Program, please contact firstname.lastname@example.org.